Quick Summary

 3. Assuming Japan Has Free WiFi Everywhere

 It doesn’t.
 Free public WiFi is sparse outside major train stations and airports.
 Convenience stores offer limited sessions (usually 15–30 minutes).
 Restaurants and cafes rarely provide open networks.
-An eSIM is not optional — it’s essential.
+An eSIM is strongly recommended for a smooth trip.
+Free public WiFi is very limited in Japan, so having your own mobile data makes navigation and communication far easier.

 4. Ignoring the QR Code Payment Connection